SahakyanLab/GenomicPR2SimsWebApp/README.md

 ## R&D pipeline

-Please visit the [ATGCNetwork GitHub](https://github.com/SahakyanLab/ATGCNetworkResearch) repository for the R&P pipeline for the simulation-based explanation for the Chargaff's second parity rule phenomenon.
+Please visit the [GenomicPR2Simulations GitHub](https://github.com/SahakyanLab/GenomicPR2Simulations) repository for the R&P pipeline for the simulation-based explanation for the Chargaff's second parity rule phenomenon.